A Market Boat on the Scheldt

 A Market Boat on the Scheldt is an 1826 oil painting by the British artist Clarkson Stanfield.
 A seascape, it depicts a boat on the River Scheldt transporting goods to market.
 Stanfield had served in the Royal Navy during the Napoleonic Wars and subsequently made his name as a scenic designer at the Theatre Royal, Drury Lane.
 The work was likely inspired by a trip he had made to the Netherlands in the summer of 1823.
 He displayed the painting at the British Institution's annual exhibition in London and it was the first one of his pictures to receive critical acclaim.

-The painting is in the collection of the Victoria and Albert Museum in South Kensington, having been gifted by the art collector John Sheepshanks in 1857.
+The painting is in the collection of the Victoria and Albert Museum in South Kensington, having been gifted by the art collector John Sheepshanks in 1857. it was one of several Stanfield paintings to form part of the large Sheepshanks Gift.